tigerfarm/tfpconversations/README.md

 # Twilio Conversations Web Application

-This Conversations web application is ready to run.
+This Conversations web application is a developer/training application that is ready to run.

+Features:
++ On loading the client in your browser, click List conversations to view the conversations in the Twilio Conversations service. enter an identity to use. click Create Client to create a Conversations client object.
++

 Set configurations using the Twilio Console, add environment variables, and your ready to run it on your local server that has Node.js installed.